jairosoft-com/template-expressjs-typescript-mongodb-pgsql-2025/ai-docs/A_Human_and_AI-Friendly_Project_Template_for_ExpressJS.md

 This project adheres to a set of strict architectural principles to ensure consistency, maintainability, and scalability.

 * **Twelve-Factor App:** This service follows the().
 All configuration is provided via environment variables, and logs are treated as event streams to `stdout`.
 * **Component-Driven Architecture:** The codebase is organized by business feature, not by technical layer.
 All source code for a specific feature (e.g., users, products) is co-located in a directory under `/src/components`.
-Each component directory contains its own routes, controllers, services, models, and tests.
+Each component directory contains its own routes, controllers, services, and tests.
+* **Prisma as Single Source of Truth:** All database models and relationships are defined in `/prisma/schema.prisma`, providing a centralized, declarative data definition that is easily parsable by AI tools and human developers alike.
 * **Code Style:** This project uses() for all TypeScript code.
 All code is automatically formatted on commit.

 **Annotation:** This is the "system prompt" for the AI.
 It explicitly states the core rules of the codebase.
 An AI assistant reading this will understand that new features must be created as components and that all configuration must come from the environment.